datacoon/undatum/README.rst

 JSONl
 -----

-JSON lines is a replacement to CSV and JSON files, with JSON flexibility and ability to process data line by line, without loading everithing into memory.
+JSON lines is a replacement to CSV and JSON files, with JSON flexibility and ability to process data line by line, without loading everything into memory.